robocup-junior/rcj-soccersim/README.md

 2. Clone this repository to your computer by running `git clone https://github.com/RoboCupJuniorTC/webots-soccer-sim-playground.git`

 3. Make sure the program will be executed by Python version 3.
 Set `python3` via `Tools > Preferences > Python command`

 4. Open the downloaded `soccer.wbt` world which you can find in the `worlds` directory (via `File > Open World`)

 5. Run the simulation.
-Note that just one robot (`B1`) will move usint the Python controler which is located at `controllers/rcj_soccer_player/rcj_soccer_player.py`.
-Every other robot will stand still
+Note that the controllers that are responsible for the various robots on the field can be found in the `controllers/` directory.

 ## Notes